No matter how long you’ve been married, you can always strengthen and improve your relationship. You just need the right tools.

 When you’ve been together a while, it’s easy to rush straight to the sex part.

 But foreplay matters for women – even if they don’t always ask for it.
+(Especially if you find yourself with a dead bedroom or sexless marriage).

 Women generally need a lot more time to warm up* for sex to be deeply pleasurable.
 While you might have a quick switch for erection (and orgasm), there’s a lot that needs to happen anatomically (and mentally) for a woman to fully turn on.